coleifer/huey/docs/api.rst

             attempting to fetch result.
         :param bool revoke_on_timeout: if a timeout occurs, revoke the task, thereby preventing it from running if it is has not started yet.

-        :param bool preserve: see the above warning.
-When set to ``True``, this parameter ensures that the task result should be preserved after having been successfully retrieved.
+        Attempt to retrieve the return value of a task.
+By default, :py:meth:`~Result.get` will simply check for the value, returning ``None`` if it is not ready yet.
+If you want to wait for a value, you can specify ``blocking=True``.
+This will loop, backing off up to the provided ``max_delay``, until the value is ready or the ``timeout`` is reached.
+If the ``timeout`` is reached before the result is ready, a :py:class:`HueyException` exception will be raised.

+        .. note:: Instead of calling ``.get()``, you can simply call the :py:class:`Result` object directly.
+Both methods accept the same arguments.

     .. py:method:: __call__(**kwargs)

-        Identical to the :py:meth:`~TaskResultWrapper.get` method, provided as a shortcut.
+        Identical to the :py:meth:`~Result.get` method, provided as a shortcut.

-    .. py:method:: revoke()
+    .. py:method:: revoke(revoke_once=True)

+        :param bool revoke_once: revoke only once.

         Revoke the given task.
-Unless it is in the process of executing, it will be revoked and the task will not run.
+Unless it is in the process of executing, the task will be discarded without being executed.

         .. code-block:: python

-            in_an_hour = datetime.datetime.now() + datetime.timedelta(seconds=3600)
+            one_hour = datetime.datetime.now() + datetime.timedelta(hours=1)

-            # run this command in an hour
+            # Run this command in an hour
-            res = count_some_beans.schedule(args=(100000,), eta=in_an_hour)
+            res = add.schedule((1, 2), eta=one_hour)

-            # oh shoot, I changed my mind, do not run it after all
+            # I changed my mind, do not run it after all.
             res.revoke()

     .. py:method:: restore()